Law & Order: Organized Crime

-Law & Order: Organized Crime is an American crime drama television series that premiered on April 1, 2021, on NBC.
+Law & Order: Organized Crime is an American crime drama television series that premiered on April 1, 2021, on NBC from June 12, 2025, on Peacock.
 The seventh series in the Law & Order franchise and a spin-off of Law & Order and Law & Order: Special Victims Unit, the series stars Christopher Meloni as Elliot Stabler, reprising his role from SVU.
 The show features a "single-arc" storyline that takes multiple episodes to resolve.

 The first season premiered on April 1, 2021, and was renewed for a second season originally comprising 24 episodes, though only 22 were produced.
 The second season premiered on September 23, 2021, and the series was renewed in May 2022 for a third season, which premiered on September 22, 2022.
 In April 2023, the series was renewed for a fourth season, which premiered on January 18, 2024.
 On April 25, 2024, it was announced that the series was renewed for a fifth season and would move to Peacock.
-The fifth season premiered its first two episodes on Peacock on April 17, 2025, with the first episode also having a special airing on NBC.
+The fifth season premiered its first episode on NBC after a two-part crossover event between Law & Order and Law & Order: SVU.
+The first two episodes were already available to stream on April 17, 2025, on Peacock.

 On July 28, 2025, it was reported that the show's fifth season will re-air in its original Thursday 10 p.m. slot on NBC starting on September 25, 2025, and that NBC could decide on whether to pick it up for a sixth season based on its ratings.
+In April 2026, the series was canceled after five seasons.